SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

 	    return URL;
          }
-    Eg. If you use Tomcat then it would look something like this [http]://localhost:[port number]/Your_App_Name/index.html 5.Run on server and you are ready to go..
+    Eg. If you use Tomcat then it would look something like this [http]://localhost:[port number]/Your_App_Name/index.html

+    5.Run on server and you are ready to go.

 As Heroku supports postgreSQL database for the application, this application has been fully configured on its terms. kindly change it as per your requirements.

 # Deploy